EventSaucePHP/EventSauce/docs/docs/reacting-to-events/setup-consumers.md

 you can also use it as a regular dispatcher.
 It's recommended to use a queueing/async dispatcher for better system resiliency, reliability and general fault-tolerance.
-However, you're not blocked from modelling simply because you're lacking that infrastructure.
+However, you're not blocked from modeling simply because you're lacking that infrastructure.

 ## Synchronous Message Dispatcher